PhoenixGamer128/chess/notes.md

 hashmap.
 I thought that it would make everything run faster, but there really is no need if I need to iterate through my games checking for gameIDs.

+# Phase 4

+I unfortunately lost several hours of work because
+I wasn't committing enough.
+I thought I was, but
+I now know that committing EVERY single time you accomplish something is a reason to commit.
+This was a pretty long phase for me, not because it was inherently difficult, but because I was trying to remember all the syntax of SQL and how to convert it for JDBC.